Back arrowBack to FAQs

 Does Automist Smartscan comply with the requirements of BS 8458?

 Yes.
-Automist Smartscan Hydra conforms to BS 8458:2015 Fixed fire protection systems – Residential and domestic water mist systems – Code of practice for design and installation.
+Automist Smartscan Hydra conforms to BS 8458:2015 Fixed fire protection systems – Residential and domestic water mist systems – Code of practice for design and installation, as validated by BSI Verification Certificate, VC 780009.

 Further details: